 I have a longstanding interest in understanding our changing relationship with nature, and how that relates to the many challenges facing the 21st century.
-I see myself as an interdisciplinary ‘policy-engaged’ researcher, trying to wrestle with challenges of the (un)sustainability of our socio-economic and socio-technical models and their effect on life.
-I work through the lens of environmental governance, sustainable futures and transition/transformationtheories, searching for worldviews and pathways that can balance our dependence on ‘ever smarter’ growth and technology with a recovery of the unlimited potential of prosperous human-nature connectedness.
-The general idea is to assist in efforts towards progress, beyond traditional notions of economic growth, towards a better future for all life on our Planet.
+I work through the lens of environmental governance, sustainable futures and transition/transformation theories, searching for worldviews and pathways that can balance our dependence on ‘ever smarter’ growth and technology with a rediscovery of the unlimited potential of thriving life (human and other), and of connectedness.

-I am now exploring notions of progress, future and sustainability, through a critical analysis of the paradigm of growth, of the changing humans-nature relationships and of recent debates on happiness and wellbeing.
+I am now exploring notions of progress, future and sustainability, through a critical analysis of the paradigm of growth, of the changing humans-nature relationships, of ideas of nature-based transformations, and of recent debates on happiness and wellbeing (see the ongoing CONEXUS project).
 I am interested in questioning the paradigm of growth at two levels: 1) exploring the meanings and implications of (re)turning green economy discourses for socio-economic transitions in development agendas, including SDGs, and 2) critically reviewing propositions for "green/eco/low-carbon/smart" in the context of sustainable urbanization discourses.
 I also continue working on environmental governance with a focus on foresight and theories of transition and change.
 I have explored these questions through EU-funded applied research projects on sustainable urbanisation in China (URBACHINA), foresight mechanisms (FLAGSHIP), and new economic models (MUVE).

 I seek to bring an inter and trans-disciplinaryapproach to my work, with full knowledge of the many challenges and obstacles that this entails.
-Such challenges have become an object of study in itself, and I now Chair a COST Action on interdisciplinarity in urban development research: INTREPID (http://www.intrepid-cost.eu/).
+Such challenges have become an object of study in itself, as IChaireda COST Action on interdisciplinarity in urban development research: INTREPID 2015-2019 (http://intrepid-cost.ics.ulisboa.pt/).

 Students and Post-docs